Bethany Community Garden’s three goals are:

 - Use Gardening to Bring Neighbors Together

 All produce is given to two food pantries (Hunger, Inc. and Servant’s Heart) and to garden volunteers.
-In 2018 over 500 pounds of fresh, organic produce was given away.

 Offer 4 formal gardening education classes for backyard and community gardeners.